ssavi-ict/LeetCode-Which-Company/README.md

 *!!!
-Declaration: I hereby declare that I do not make a single penny by this work.
-I do this work entirely by passion and interest. !!!*
+Declaration: I hereby declare that I do not make a single penny from this work.
+I do this work entirely out of passion and interest.
+And in no way does it replace the premium products out there. !!!*
 ---
 # Available In -
 <center><a href = "https://chrome.google.com/webstore/detail/cracktech-find-leetcode-c/fmbicfmfmangckllfaomfkhdankgapfk" target="_blank"><img src="/static/chrome-webstore.png" width="200"></a> &nbsp; &nbsp; &nbsp; &nbsp;| &nbsp; &nbsp; &nbsp; &nbsp;<a href = "https://addons.mozilla.org/en-US/firefox/addon/cracktech-leetcode-company-tag/" target="_blank"><img src="/static/firefox-add-on-store.PNG" width="200"></a> &nbsp; &nbsp; &nbsp; &nbsp;|&nbsp; &nbsp; &nbsp; &nbsp; <a href = "https://microsoftedge.microsoft.com/addons/detail/leetcode-which-company/aknogcjbpnfdmmnlphmkpcldbepblapf" target="_blank"><img src="/static/ms-edge-store.PNG" width="200"></a></center>